For Slip and Pitch measurements

 Required equipment (All supplied as standard unless specified):

-- Place VBOX in vehicle then mount the GPS/GLONASS antennas on the vehicle roof in-line with the direction of motion, and clear from any obstructions.
-Connect the primary antenna (normally at rear of vehicle) to 'Port A', and the secondary antenna to 'Port B' on the VB3iD/VB3iDR.
+- Mount the GPS/GLONASS antennas on the vehicle roof in-line with the direction of motion, and clear from any obstructions (see image below).
+For normal operation, place the primary antenna (Socket A) at the rear of the car, and the secondary antenna (Socket B) at the front.
+All measurements are made from the primary antenna.

 - Make sure the antennas are rotated so the wires exit in the same direction as each other.

-- Accurately measure separation distance to the nearest 5 mm, for best accuracy measure from the point at which the cable exits the antenna.
+- Accurately measure separation distance to the nearest 5 millimetres, for best accuracy measure from the point at which the cable exits the antenna.

-- Go into SETUP>DUAL ANTENNA>SEPARATION and enter the separation of the antennas.
+- Through VBOX Manager, go into VBOX->DUAL ANTENNA->SEPARATION and enter the separation of the antennas.

-- Allow the unit time to acquire full satellite lock.
-The number of satellites in view is indicated by the ‘SATS’ LED; the total of green flashes indicates GPS count, whilst an orange flash indicates the GLONASS satellite count.
-If the VBOX has not been used for a long time, or the location where it is being tested has changed drastically, a GNSS coldstart may be required.
+Allow the unit time to acquire full satellite lock.
+The number of satellites in view is indicated by the SATS LED; the total of green flashes indicates GPS count, whilst an orange flash indicates the GLONASS satellite count.
+If the Speed Sensor has not used for a long time, or the location where it is being tested has changed drastically, a GPS coldstart may be required.
+Note that VBOX Setup Software must be used to do this.

 For Slip and Roll measurements

-- Using VBOX Manager, go into SETUP>VBOX>DUAL ANTENNA and tick ‘ROLL MODE’.
+Using the VBOX Manager, go into VBOX->DUAL ANTENNA-> and tick ‘ROLL MODE’.

-- Go into SETUP>VBOX>DUAL ANTENNA>SEPARATION and enter the separation of the antennas.
+Go into VBOX->DUAL ANTENNA->SEPARATION and enter the separation of the antennas.

 The supplied tape measure will help ensure an accurate antenna separation.

-Antenna A is the primary antenna, from which all calculations are based (unless using IMU Integration).
+Antenna A is the primary antenna, from which all calculations are based.
 Therefore the primary antenna should be placed relative to where you wish to make your measurements from.
-For example, If you wish to make measurements from the centre of the vehicle, this can be achieved by placing the primary antenna at the centre of the vehicle.
-You may also like to take slip measurements from other locations on the vehicle, for instance the centre of gravity or slip over the wheels.
-This can be set using the slip angle translation function in VBOX Manager.
+For example, If you wish to make measurements from the centre of the vehicle, this can be achieved by placing the primary antenna at the centre of the vehicle or translating the position using the slip angle translation function in the Vbox Manager.